iakhil/cric_stats/README.md

 - **Batting Stats:** Matches, Runs, Average, Hundreds, Fifties
 - **Bowling Stats:** Matches, Wickets, Average, Economy, 5-Wicket Hauls

+> **Note:** In cases where a player has not achieved a certain stat (like centuries), the value may be displayed as "-" in the data.
+When guessing these stats, a value of 0 is the correct answer.

 ## Scoring System

 The scoring system is based on how close your guess is to the actual value: